 A Ship Visit With a Difference

-On 5 April, the public had an opportunity to visit the Titanic, she was decorated for the occasion with flags and other pieces.
+On 5th April, the public had an opportunity to visit the Titanic.
+She was decorated for the occasion with flags and bunting.

 After the public had visited the ship, passengers were welcomed aboard.